 Education and Teacher Licensure

-If you want to be a professional teacher, Roanoke College is a great place for you.
+Whether you want to teach or pursue an education-related career, Roanoke College is a great place for you.

-During your field-based internship, you'll intern in a classroom under the direction of a faculty member to tutor individual students, provide small group instruction, teach short lessons, and perform all the tasks normally associated with classroom teaching.
+During your clinical practice, you'll intern in a classroom under the direction of a faculty member to tutor individual students, provide small group instruction, teach short lessons, and perform all the tasks normally associated with classroom teaching.
 During student teaching, you'll work in a classroom full time and under the mentorship of a professional teacher and carry all the responsibilities for classroom instruction and management.